 PlayStation’s cuddly mascot is coming back in an all-new platforming adventure.
 There’s no Little Big Planet in the title, which likely signifies its jump from sandbox to a more traditional 3D platformer experience.

 Behind Stray, this was the second most exciting reveal during the June live stream.
 Destruction AllStars seems to combine the chaotic, crash-happy circuit driving of Twisted Metal, with a roster of playable heroes, and on-foot gameplay, and crazy co-op and competitive potential.

 Kena: Bridge of Spirits

-Although it feels like we’ve seen this trailer a million times before (and a few times in this stream alone), Kena: Bridge of Spirits looks like a third-person adventure with bow and staff-based combat that takes inspiration from Studio Ghibli films (particularly Spirited Away).
+Although it feels like we’ve seen this trailer a million times before, Kena: Bridge of Spirits looks like a third-person adventure with bow and staff-based combat that takes inspiration from Studio Ghibli films (particularly Spirited Away).

 Goodbye Volcano High

-Goodbye Volcano High was a nice change of pace.
-It looks like a High School teen drama set in a furry (or scaly?) universe inhabited by humanoid dinosaurs.
+Goodbye Volcano High looks like a High School teen drama set in a furry (or scaly?) universe inhabited by humanoid dinosaurs.
 Despite the offbeat setting, the trailer was evocative of other heartbreaking narratives like Life is Strange.

 There’s also a karma (or Quarma?) system, which is going to be a tough gig considering the Mudokons’ Lemmings-like attraction to death.